brianjtarte/ten-thousand/README.md

 ### Initialize/Run Application:

-6/7/2022
+6/9/2022
 - Not Applicable, no full game implementation, only dice rolling.

 ### Tests
  - Running tests:
-   - pytest tests/test_calculate_score.py
-   - pytest tests/test_banker.py
-   - pytest tests/test_roll_dice.py
+   - pytest test/version_1 (this test all version one tests from the first part of the lab)
+   - pytest test/version_2 (this tests all verion two tests from the second part of the lab)

  - Tests of note: N/A
- - Tests not completed/skipped: N/A
+ - Tests not completed/skipped: We only have the first two tests passing at the moment, and are struggling to bank points, which is causing the subsequent tests to fail.